For New Directors at Fraternity/Sorority Headquarters

 REGISTRATION

-Registration will open in October.
-The cost to attend is $675 per participant, which includes program attendance, guided work assignments between sessions, coaching sessions with faculty, all program materials, and supplemental resources before and after the program.
+Registration will open March 5.
+The cost to attend is $475 per participant, which includes program attendance, guided work assignments between sessions, coaching sessions with faculty, all program materials, and supplemental resources before and after the program.
+Registration is only open to those employed by FEA member organizations.

 Before you register, make sure you are prepared to: